madiodio/inline-svg-react/README.md

 > Inline your raw svg files with react with a little bit of accessibility

 The component will inline your raw SVG file in react with a little bit of accessibility.
 There are various solutions that exist but I did this for the main purpose of my needs as I found this simpler.
 Plus it adds a little bit of accessibilty to the SVG elmenent.
-See [this post](https://css-tricks.com/accessible-svgs/#article-header-id-6) for further detail about SVG accessibility.
+See [this post](https://css-tricks.com/accessible-svgs/#article-header-id-6) for further details about SVG accessibility when inlined.

 ## Install